jaARke/discord-lambda-py/README.md

 ### Discord
 1. Activate developer mode on your Discord account.
 2. Create a new application [here](https://discord.com/developers/applications).
-3. Copy your application ID and public key and save them for later.
+3. Copy your Application ID and Public Key and save them for later.
-3. Navigate to the "Bot" tab and create a new bot.
+3. Navigate to the "Bot" tab and select "Reset Token".
 4. Copy your bot's token and save it for later.
+5. Navigate to the "Oauth2" tab and select "URL Generator".
+6. Select the `applications.commands` scope and paste the generated URL into your browser.
+7. Add your bot to your desired server.

 ### AWS
-1. Follow [this tutorial](https://oozio.medium.com/serverless-discord-bot-55f95f26f743) to setup the Lambda environment, but do not add code to the default Lambda function.
+1. Follow [this tutorial](https://oozio.medium.com/serverless-discord-bot-55f95f26f743) to setup the Lambda environment, but do not add any code to the default Lambda function.
 This will be done automatically by the template.
-    * Set your API Gateway to edge-optimized to avoid timeout errors.
+    * Set your API Gateway endpoint type to edge-optimized to avoid timeout errors.
-    * Be sure to specify your API Gateway's URI as your Interactions Endpoint URL in the Discord developer portal.
+    * Make note of your API endpoint.
 2. Follow [this tutorial](https://medium.com/@shamnad.p.s/how-to-create-an-s3-bucket-and-aws-access-key-id-and-secret-access-key-for-accessing-it-5653b6e54337) to setup an S3 bucket and keys for accessing it.
 Be sure to:
     * Give the IAM user full access to S3.
-    * Copy the access key ID and secret access key and save them for later.
+    * Copy the Access Key ID and secret access key and save them for later.
-    * Copy the S3 bucket's name and URI and save it for later.
+    * Copy the S3 bucket's name and URI (s3://<bucket-name>) and save it for later.

 ### GitHub
 1. Create a new repository using this template.